What is the UVA Entrepreneurship Cup?

 - E-mail Address

-The Entrepreneurial Concept Competition will be open-session.
+The Consumer Goods & Services/B2B Concept Competition will be open-session.
 Information deemed highly proprietary or sensitive should not be included or disclosed in either submissions or presentations.
 Concept documents will not be published or distributed except as described above.
 Participation in, submissions, and information disclosures for the competition are wholly voluntary.
 Participants should note that they alone control the content of their disclosures.
 The Darden School, Batten Institute, and the University of Virginia assume no responsibility whatsoever for accidental or third-party breaches of confidentiality.

-The same criteria is used at all levels of the UVA E-Cup competition: from concept submissions to each track, to presentations at each track semi-final, to presentations at the University-wide E-Cup final 22 November 2013.
+The same criteria is used at all levels of the UVA Entrepreneurship Cup competition: from concept submissions to each track, to presentations at each track semi-final, to presentations at the University-wide E-Cup final 21 November 2014.

-Please visit the official U.Va.
-E-Cup site for judging criteria.
+Please visit the official UVA Entrepreneurship Cup site for judging criteria.

 - Second Prize: $1,500